mukull108/Room-Chat-App/README.md

 - **GET** `/api/v1/rooms/{roomId}/messages`: Get messages of a room with pagination.
 - **WebSocket Endpoint**: `/chat`: For real-time message exchange using STOMP.

-## Real-Time Messaging

-This application uses **WebSockets**, specifically **SockJS** and **STOMP**, to enable real-time messaging between users in chat rooms.

-- **SockJS** is a JavaScript library that provides WebSocket-like communication, even when WebSocket is not available.
-It ensures that the client can connect to the server in case WebSocket is not supported by the browser.
-- **STOMP** (Simple Text Oriented Messaging Protocol) is used as the messaging protocol over WebSockets.
+d Messaging Protocol) is used as the messaging protocol over WebSockets.
 It simplifies the process of sending and receiving messages in a structured format.